- Title Professor of Biology

 - Phone 617-353-2454

-- Area of Interest impact of climate change on plants and animals; conservation biology; timing of leaf out and leaf senescence; rare plants; tropical forests
+- Area of Interest impact of climate change on plants, birds and insects; conservation biology; timing of leaf out, leaf senescence, and fruiting; rare plants; noise pollution

-We are investigating the impact of climate change on the flowering and leafing out times of plants, the spring arrival of birds and the flight times of insects in Massachusetts, Japan, and South Korea, and the potential for ecological mismatches among species caused by climate change.
-The main geographical focus is Concord, Massachusetts, due to the availability of extensive phenological records kept by Henry David Thoreau and later naturalists.
-We are using Concord as a living laboratory to determine the effects of climate change species, and land use changes on the population dynamics of native and non-native species.
-We are also comparing our results from Concord with long-term changes at Acadia National Park in Maine.
-An expanding interest is the variation among species in leafing out times and leaf senescence times, and the physiological control of these processes.
+Our lab focuses on how climate change affects the flowering, leafing out, fruiting, and leaf senescence times of plants, the migration times of birds and the flight times of insects in Massachusetts, and the potential for ecological mismatches among species caused by changes in timing.
+The main geographical focus is Concord, Massachusetts, due to the availability of extensive phenological and species abundance records kept by Henry David Thoreau and later naturalists.
+We are currently comparing our results from Concord with long-term changes at Acadia National Park in Maine.
+At the Arnold Arboretum and an international network of botanical gardens, we investigate variation among over 1600 species in leafing out times, leaf senescence times, and fruiting times and the physiological control of these processes.
+We compare on the ground observations with similar observations made using remote sensing and drones.
+A new interest is investigating noise pollution in protected areas.
 An ongoing activity involves producing conservation biology textbooks and working with co-authors to produce textbooks in other languages.
-In addition, Richard Primack serves as Editor-in-Chief of the international journal Biological Conservation.
+In addition, Richard Primack serves as Editor of the international journal Biological Conservation.

-For popular articles about my work, visit: http://www.bu.edu/news/category/richard-primack/
+For popular articles about our work, visit BU News.

-- Primack, RB, Sher AA (2016) An Introduction to Conservation Biology.
+- Primack RB, Sher AA (2016) An Introduction to Conservation Biology.
 First Edition.
 Sinauer Associates, Sunderland, MA.
 476 pages.
+Oxford University Press.

 - Primack RB, Laube J, Gallinat A, Menzel A (2015) From observations to experiments in phenology research: investigating climate change impacts on trees and shrubs using dormant twigs.
-Annals of Botany doi: 10.1093/aob/mcv032.
+Annals of Botany 116(6) 889-97.

 - BI 448/648 Conservation Biology